It turns out that this song also requires a warning label, namely, it is not a cry for help.

 (Now that’s depressing.)

-(Good damn thing I’m an optimist.)
+(Good damn thing I’m such an optimist.)

 Clyr Ink Press © 2020 (most recent update: 2025)